All the best short hikes within 1.5 hours of Calgary to visit this fall

 We’ve still got some good weather ahead of us, so if you’d like to take advantage of it over the next few weeks, these are some of the best short hikes near Calgary.

-They are also perfect hikes for fall with guaranteed views of the larches and you don’t need to break too much of a sweat to enjoy them!
-All of these hikes are in Kananaskis country so don’t forget to pick up your conservation pass online before heading out.
+They are also perfect hikes for fall, with guaranteed views of the larches, and you don’t need to break too much of a sweat to enjoy them!
+All of these hikes are in Kananaskis country, so don’t forget to pick up your conservation pass online before heading out.

 Troll Falls

 Troll Falls is one of our favourite hikes close to Calgary during the fall.
 It’s an easy trail with cute little waterfalls along much of the path.
-It definitely feels like it’s straight out of a storybook, it’s no wonder where the trail got its name from.
+It definitely feels like it’s straight out of a storybook, so it’s no wonder where the trail got its name from.

 Difficulty: Easy/Moderate